arthurcadore/capacita-sig/README.md

 ### Network Training Analyst at Intelbras

 Prerequisites
-Before you begin, ensure you have the following installed on your system:
+Before you begin, ensure you have the following packages installed on your system:

 - Git version 2.34.1
 - Docker version 24.0.6, build ed223bc